Crayon: History

 The history of the crayon is not entirely clear.
-The French word crayon, originally meaning "chalk pencil", dates to around the 16th century, and is derived from the word craie (chalk) which comes from the Latin word creta (Earth).
-The meaning later changed to simply "pencil" which it still means in modern French.
+The French word crayon, originally meaning "chalk pencil", dates to around the 16th century, and is derived from the word craie (chalk), which comes from the Latin word creta (Earth).
+The meaning later changed to simply "pencil", which it still means in modern French.

 The notion to combine a form of wax with pigment goes back thousands of years.
 Encaustic painting is a technique that uses hot beeswax combined with colored pigment to bind color into stone.
 A heat source was then used to "burn in" and fix the image in place.
 Pliny the Elder, a Roman scholar, was thought to describe the first techniques of wax crayon drawings.

 This method, employed by the Egyptians, Romans, Greeks, and indigenous people in the Philippines, is still used today.
-However, the process wasn't used to make crayons into a form intended to be held and colored with and was therefore ineffective for use in a classroom or as crafts for children.
+However, the process was not used to make crayons into a form intended to be held and colored with and was therefore ineffective for use in a classroom or as crafts for children.

 Contemporary crayons are purported to have originated in Europe, where some of the first cylinder shaped crayons were made with charcoal and oil.
 Pastels are an art medium sharing roots with the modern crayon and date back to Leonardo da Vinci in 1495.
 Conté crayons, out of Paris, are a hybrid between a pastel and a conventional crayon, used since the late 1790s as a drawing crayon for artists.
 Later, various hues of powdered pigment eventually replaced the primary charcoal ingredient found in most early 19th century products.
 References to crayons in literature appear as early as 1813 in Jane Austen's Pride and Prejudice.
 French lithographer Joseph Lemercier was also one of the inventors of the modern crayon.
 Through his Paris business circa 1828, he produced a variety of crayon and color related products.
 But even as those in Europe were discovering that substituting wax for the oil strengthened the crayon, various efforts in the United States were also developing.

 The initial era of wax crayons saw several companies and products competing for the lucrative education and artist markets.
 The Franklin Mfg.
 Co, founded in 1876 in Rochester, New York, was one of the first companies to make and sell wax crayons, and in 1883 they appeared with a display of crayons at the World's Columbian Exposition that year.